franco-ruggeri/ML/README.md

-# ML
+# Machine Learning

-Machine Learning at KTH
+Assignments for the course DD2421 Machine Learning at KTH.